leejoramo/UUCGV/UUCGV ByLaws.md

 3. **Voting Majorities:** A simple majority of the voting members present (including votes by proxy), providing that a quorum is present, will be sufficient to pass any item presented at the annual congregational meeting, or for any special congregational meeting, with the exceptions of 1) amendments to the bylaws 2) the calling of a minister, or 3) the dismissal of a minister, all of which shall require a two-thirds (2/3) vote.

-### Section F: AMENDMENTS
+### Section F: CHANGES TO THE BYLAWS

-> Move Article XIV: AMENDMENTS here
+	> we don't actually admend our bylaws.
+We revise. put revision text here.

 ## Article VII: BOARD OF TRUSTEES

 ### Section A: Qualifications

-Only voting members of the Church may serve on the Board.
+Only voting members of one (1) year or more in the Church may serve on the Board.

 ### Section B: Membership